doigiee/JoshuaDoig_T2A2/README.md

 # T2A2

-Once cloning the repo, you will need to create your own virtual environment and own .env (sample provided). install requirements.txt while in your .venv environment create a user either admin (preferably) with priveleges on the database.
+1. Once cloning the repo, you will need to create your own virtual environment and own .env (sample provided).
+2. install requirements.txt while in your .venv environment
+- python -m venv .venv
+- source .venv/bin/activate
+- pip install -r requirements.txt
+3. create a user either admin (preferably) with priveleges on the database.
+4. in psql when signed in create a database called art_gallery.
+5. now in your virtual environment run the commands ```flask db create``` then ```flask db seed```.
+Or if they don't work go into 'extra folder' and find the file 'create_tables.sql' to use to create the tables and 'inserts.sql' (making sure to first set the datestyle ```SET datestyle = dmy;``` to insert the data into the tables.
+6.

 ## R1 Identification of the problem you are trying to solve by building this particular app